keisukenakatsuka/researchOS100/README.md

 Day 045 and day 046 focused on building a task-driven notebook repair control plane.
 It pulls real tasks from Notion, resolves data_source IDs once, creates sandbox notebook copies, enqueues deterministic scaffold/patch/verify steps into a StateStore, and runs a one-step loop that records execution evidence and artifacts for safe, auditable iteration.

-Day 047 focused on extracting the weekly papers review pipeline from notebooks into a reusable, CLI-driven module architecture.
-The logic for fetching, normalizing, and exporting recent papers was migrated into src/, with a standalone script that produces structured JSON, Markdown summaries, and provenance metadata.
-This refactor established a clean separation between orchestration (notebooks) and reusable intelligence logic (src), enabling deterministic weekly runs and smoother agent-assisted development via Claude Code.
+Day 047 focused on extracting the weekly papers review pipeline into a reusable CLI-driven module under src/.
+It introduced deterministic LLM classification (READ/KEEP/SKIP) with retry and fallback logic, producing structured JSON, Markdown summaries, and metadata for reproducible weekly intelligence runs.

-Day 048 focused on building a weekly event digestion engine that consolidates VC, Startup, Policy, and People events into a structured signal layer.
-The script normalizes raw event data, removes duplicates and noise, groups by theme, and surfaces high-signal movements for the week.
-Outputs include machine-readable JSON, human-readable summaries, and metadata, forming the second core input to the weekly intelligence cycle.
+Day 048 focused on building a structured weekly event digestion engine consolidating VC, startup, policy, and people signals.
+It normalizes and filters noise, performs theme clustering, and exports machine-readable artifacts while handling Notion relation failures gracefully.

-Day 049 focused on updating Research Question (RQ) status in a structured, evidence-linked format.
-The pipeline links weekly Papers and Events back to each RQ, summarizes newly surfaced insights, highlights unresolved gaps, and records confidence-aware updates.
-Each RQ produces a structured status record suitable for Notion persistence, enabling longitudinal tracking of understanding over time rather than treating research as static documentation.
+Day 049 focused on implementing evidence-linked weekly Research Question updates.
+The system connects papers and events to prioritized RQs, summarizes incremental insights, and records structured status artifacts, enabling longitudinal analytical tracking rather than static research documentation.

-Day 050 focused on formalizing a weekly monitoring-target review loop.
-The system evaluates each tracked target using transparent signal vs noise heuristics (event volume, confidence, recency, duplication), proposes concrete actions (keep, drop candidate, review), and suggests configuration adjustments such as priority, cadence, and keyword tuning.
-All decisions are rule-based, reproducible, and exportable to both JSON artifacts and Notion update records, turning subjective monitoring into a measurable weekly discipline.
+Day 050 focused on formalizing a rule-based weekly monitoring target review loop.
+It evaluates tracked targets using transparent signal metrics, proposes keep/drop/review actions, detects structural shifts, and exports reproducible decision artifacts for disciplined ecosystem oversight.

 Day 051 focused on expanding discovery beyond the current monitoring universe.
-A new discovery engine extracts emerging entities from weekly Papers and Events using heuristic entity detection (multi-token capitalized phrases, Japanese patterns, alias preservation), scores them by frequency, diversity, and growth, and generates structured candidate records with rationale and evidence snippets.
-Optional LLM post-processing refines classification while preserving reproducibility.
-The result is a weekly candidate list for expanding the monitoring graph, closing the loop between review and exploration.
+The engine extracts emerging entities from weekly inputs, scores candidates by frequency and diversity, optionally refines via LLM classification, and produces structured candidate lists to expand the monitoring graph.

+Day 052 focused on introducing a read-only orchestration layer aggregating outputs from 047–051.
+It generates regime-level strategic synthesis—including executive summary, macro shifts, opportunities, and risks—representing the weekly closure of the research intelligence loop.

+Day 053 focused on implementing a Notion-driven GitHub timer sync that automates private→production promotion.
+It reads enabled GITHUB_TIMER_DB rows, commits/pushes private changes, selectively copies eligible files to production with path safety checks and mtime gating, then commits/pushes prod and updates Notion timestamps for scheduled launchd execution.

 ▪️ Technical Environment: